zephray/VerilogBoy/README.md

 ## Accuracy

 This project is NOT built to be cycle exact accurate.
 Currently it does very poor on tests.
 Here are the results of several tests I have tried to run on it.
+There might be a Verilator based auto-test in the future.

 ### Mooneye GB acceptance tests